tari-labs/tari-university/_includes/content/cryptography/02-introduction-schnorr-signatures.md

 ## Schnorr Signatures

-If you follow the crypto news, you'll know that that the new hotness in Bitcoin is Schnorr Signatures.
+If you follow the crypto news, you'll know that that the new hotness (at the time of writing, in 2018) in Bitcoin is Schnorr Signatures.

 <p align="center"><img src="/images/cryptography/digital_signatures/schnorr-meme.jpg" width="600" /></p>